In the last chapter, we gave each

 Styling not only lets web page authors style their own web pages; it also moves browser code to a simple style sheet.
 And that’s a big improvement: the style sheet is simpler and easier to edit.
 Sometimes converting code to data like this means maintaining a new format, but browsers get to reuse a format, CSS, they need to support anyway.

-Usually a point is one 72nd of an inch while pixel size depends on the screen, but CSS instead defines an inch as 96 pixels, because that was once a common screen resolution.
+Usually a point is 1/72 of an inch while pixel size depends on the screen, but CSS instead defines an inch as 96 pixels, because that was once a common screen resolution.
 And these CSS pixels need not be physical pixels!
 Seem weird?
-OS internals are equally bizarre, let alone traditional typesetting.
+This complexity is the result of changes in browsers (zooming) and hardware (high-DPIDots per inch. screens) plus the need to be compatible with older web pages meant for the time when all screens had 96 pixels per inch.

 This chapter implemented a rudimentary but complete styling engine, including downloading, parsing, matching, sorting, and applying CSS files.
 That means we: